 How the voucher works

-Redeemable on any available Whittling Intro Workshop & valid for up to six months.
+Redeemable on any available Whittling Intro Workshop & valid for up to a year.

 Once ordered you’ll receive a confirmation email including your unique voucher code (this code will also be clearly on the voucher itself) and your gift box will then be carefully packaged up and sent out within 1 working day.
 If you’d like to buy someone the gift box and book them straight onto a class yourself, you’ll be able to use the code in the email straight away.
 Be sure to give us their details in the order notes at checkout!